eriksank/altcalconv/README.md

     out:mycommand hello friends to stdout
     err:mycommand hello friends to stderr

-The `capture` function will capture the output of `mycommand "hello friends"` into three variables of which you can choose the names.
+The `capture` function will capture the output of the `mycommand "hello friends"` command into three variables of which you can choose the names.

 By the way, the expression: